ggszk/joinsdb/README.md

 * On memory graph
 * Simple graph database: built on Neo4j but only has the ability to get adjecent nodes
-  * for experiment of distributed graph algorythm...
+  * for experiment of distributed graph algorithm...
 * Neo4j

 ## Now implemented